peter-nexmo/nexmo-developer/_documentation/concepts/guides/glossary.md

 ASR | The Answer Seizure Ratio is a metric used to measure the quality of a carrier’s network.
 The ASR calculation is `Number of successfully answered calls / Number of calls received`.
 AVD	| See Android Virtual Device.
 BI | See Business Intelligence
-Business Intelligence | Team managing data and analytical tools, such as Tableau Server (bi.nexmo.com) or Data warehouse.
-See their Confluence space for more details.
+Business Intelligence | Team managing data and analytical tools, such as Tableau Server or Data warehouse.
 Call API | You use Call API to generate voice calls over regular phone numbers.
 You can: <ul><li>Create Call me buttons.</li><li>Automate calls in your App.</li><li>Manage event-prompted calls.</li></ul>Call API is part of Voice API.
 Caller ID | The Sender ID for Voice Calls.
 Carrier | A Telecommunications Service Provider.
 The company that a phone connects to is the target carrier for the phone number.
 You can also have intermediate carriers - Nexmo is one.